binarybrat/r-botreborn/README.md

 A simple discord bot that displays reddit content in discord.

 ## Features Outline
-* Grab selected amount of hot posts from a selected subreddit
+* Grab hot posts from any subreddit
 * Get comments for the posts
 * Display those posts and comments in nicely formatted interactive discord embeds!

-* Allows/Disallow NSFW content in certain channels
+* Configurable NSFW channel permissions

 **NOTE: Currently there are no permissions with this bot (like allowing/disallowing discord users to use certain functions).**
 #### Screenshot Example